pyparsing/pyparsing/docs/HowToUsePyparsing.rst

         full_name = original_text_for(Word(alphas) + Word(alphas))

 - ``ungroup(expr)`` - function to "ungroup" returned tokens; useful
-  to undo the default behavior of And to always group the returned tokens, even if there is only one in the list.
-(New in 1.5.6)
+  to undo the default behavior of And_ to always group the returned tokens, even if there is only one in the list.

 - ``lineno(loc, string)`` - function to give the line number of the location within the string; the first line is line 1, newlines